Pushed to the limit, Djokovic finds a way to win in Rome

 “That allowed us to feel better,” Djokovic said.
 “But I’m very pleased with this first set.
 There were some very long rallies.
 This is what clay tennis is all about.”

-Djokovic, a four-time Rome champion, will next play German qualifier Dominik Koepfer, who beat 18-year-old Italian Lorenzo Musetti 6-4, 6-0.
+Djokovic, a four-time Rome champion, will next play one of two qualifiers, either 18-year-old Italian Lorenzo Musetti or Dominik Koepfer.

+Later, nine-time Rome champion Rafael Nadal was playing Dusan Lajovic for a spot in the last eight.

 Also at the Foro Italico, 15th-seeded Grigor Dimitrov ended the run of Italian teenager Jannik Sinner by 4-6, 6-4, 6-4.